vantage-sh/docs.vantage.sh/docs/connecting_open_ai.md

 # OpenAI

-[Create a free Vantage account](https://console.vantage.sh/signup) then follow the steps below to integrate OpenAI costs.
+Vantage has the ability to visualize, filter on and forecast your OpenAI costs.
+All you'll need to do is generate an OpenAI API Key and Vantage will ingest your cost and usage data from OpenAI accordingly.
+Before getting started, [ensure you have a free Vantage account](https://console.vantage.sh/signup) then follow the steps below to integrate OpenAI costs.

-## Prerequisites
+## Technical overview

-Vantage integrates with your OpenAI account through the use of the Usage API.
-This endpoint is not documented by OpenAI at the time of publishing this article.
+Vantage integrates with your OpenAI account through the use of the "Usage" API.
+This endpoint is not formally documented by OpenAI at the time of publishing this article.
+The ability for Vantage to know this API existed and how to make use of it was actually originally recommended by simply asking ChatGPT.

 ## Select the default organization